apkudo/niagra/README.md

 socket: name [4|6] ip_addr port backlog
 file: name /path/ flags

-node-launcherd listens for SIGUSR1 signals.
-When it receives SIGUSR1 it will start the reload logic.
-This will restart all the servers with the zero downtime logic as described above.
-If node-launcherd receives a SIGTERM it will gracefully attempt to shutdown servers.
+All relative paths are relative to the location of the config file.

+niagrad implements the following signal interface:

+ * SIGUSR1: migrate all nodes (zero-downtime restart)
+ * SIGINT: restart all nodes (possible-downtime restart)
+ * SIGTERM: terminate all nodes (complete downtime)
+ * SIGUSR2: write niagra state to file /tmp/niagra-{niagrad-pid}-{requester-pid}.state

 ## Server interface

-Servers spawned by node-launcherd must be ready to follow the interface provided.
+Servers spawned by niagra must be ready to follow the interface provided.

 This is quite simple.
 On server launch, additional command line arguments will be provided in the form `--fd <name>,<fd>`.
 Each of these signifies an open file descriptor passed to the server which can then be used.